hantsy/quarkus-sandbox/docs/graphql.md

 ## What is GraphQL?

 The initial GraphQL protocol is created by Facebook, and now it is maintained by the GraphQL Foundation.

-In the official GraphQL website, GraphQL was described as:
+From the home page of the official GraphQL website, GraphQL was described as:

 >GraphQL is a query language for APIs and a runtime for fulfilling those queries with your existing data.
 GraphQL provides a complete and understandable description of the data in your API, gives clients the power to ask for exactly what they need and nothing more, makes it easier to evolve APIs over time, and enables powerful developer tools.

 Go to the GraphQL [Code](https://graphql.org/code) page, it lists the current GraphQL tools and libraries implemented in different languages.

-In the latest Quarkus, it provides another MicroProfile GraphQL implementation (via SmallRye GraphQL) to replace the original Vertx implementation.
+The latest Quarkus adds an extra MicroProfile GraphQL implementation (via SmallRye GraphQL) to replace the original Vertx implementation.

 In this post, we will create a Quarkus project and experience this built-in GraphQL feature.